easachs/battleship/README.md

 ### <font color="gree">Introduction:</font>
 Welcome players!
 This game of Battleship was created using Ruby code and is run directly in your terminal command line.

-Run `battleship_runner.rb` located in root of the `battleship` folder to begin the game.
+Run "ruby `battleship_runner.rb`" located in root of the `battleship` folder to begin the game.

 ### <font color="gree">Features & How to play</font>